Uniforms of the United States Air Force: Mess dress

 The Mess dress uniform is worn to formal or semi-formal occasions such as dinings-in and dinings-out, the annual Air Force Ball, weddings and other formal functions where civilian "black tie" would be prescribed.
-The current mess dress uniform in use since the early/mid-1980s consists of a dark blue mess jacket and mess dress trousers for males and a similar color evening-length skirt for females; as of August 2020, females have the option to wear mess dress trousers.
-The jacket features ornate silver buttons, and is worn with the service member's awarded medals in miniature size, wings in miniature size, or other specialty insignia over the left breast, command insignia over the right breast for colonels and below (if applicable), satin air force blue bow-tie for males or tab for females, and a satin air force blue cummerbund.
+The current mess dress uniform in use since the early/mid-1980s consists of a dark blue mess jacket and mess dress trousers for men and a similar color evening-length skirt for women; as of August 2020, women have the option to wear mess dress trousers.
+The jacket features ornate silver buttons, and is worn with the service member's awarded medals in miniature size, wings in miniature size, or other specialty insignia over the left breast, command insignia over the right breast for colonels and below (if applicable), satin air force blue bow-tie for men or tab for women, and a satin air force blue cummerbund.
 Cufflinks can be either shined or flat round silver or have the air force star and wing emblem.
 Dark blue suspenders may also be worn, but remain hidden while the jacket is on.
 Commissioned officers, USAFA and AFROTC cadets, and OTS officer trainees wear hard shoulder boards similar to those worn by commissioned officers of the U.S. Navy.
 Commissioned officer shoulder boards for colonels and below feature an officer's rank insignia in raised metallic thread, bordered by two silver vertical metallic stripes similar to sleeve braid.
 General officers wear shoulder boards covered nearly the entire length and width in a silver metallic braid, with silver stars in a raised metallic thread in number appropriate to their rank.
 Enlisted personnel typically wear the same large rank insignia that they would wear on their service dress coats.
 Officers also wear a single silver metallic sleeve braid on the lower sleeves of the Mess Dress coat, with sleeve braid coming in two widths, in a 1/2 inch width for colonel and below, and in a 3/4 inch width for Brigadier General and above.
 Enlisted personnel normally wear no sleeve braid.
 No hat or nametag is worn with the Air Force Mess Dress Uniform.

-Until the early 1980s, this uniform differed from the current version, previously consisting of separate mess jackets, a white mess jacket worn in spring and summer and a black mess jacket worn in fall and winter, combined with black trousers and ties for males and an options of a black cocktail length or black evening-length skirt for females.
-Black cummerbunds for males and females and white and black service hats for males were also prescribed, although wear of these hats was often optional.
+Until the early 1980s, this uniform differed from the current version, previously consisting of separate mess jackets, a white mess jacket worn in spring and summer and a black mess jacket worn in fall and winter, combined with black trousers and ties for men and an options of a black cocktail length or black evening-length skirt for women.
+Black cummerbunds for men and women and white and black service hats for men were also prescribed, although wear of these hats was often optional.